USNS Benjamin Isherwood: Construction

 Benjamin Isherwood, the fifth Henry J. Kaiser-class ship, was laid down by the Pennsylvania Shipbuilding Company in Philadelphia, Pennsylvania, on 12 July 1986.
 Her construction encountered numerous problems.
 Although she was launched on 15 August 1988, her construction contract with Pennsylvania Shipbuilding was cancelled on 31 August 1989.
 Along with her unfinished sister ship USNS Henry Eckford (T-AO-192), the incomplete Benjamin Isherwood was towed to the Philadelphia Naval Shipyard in Philadelphia on 27 October 1989 for lay-up.

 A new contract to complete Benjamin Isherwood was awarded on 16 November 1989 to the Tampa Shipbuilding Company of Tampa, Florida.
 She was towed from Philadelphia to Tampa.
+While under tow on Christmas Eve off of Corolla, North Carolina she encountered a storm and broke loose from the tow, running aground about 5 miles south of Corolla.
+There was no significant damage and she was towed off the beach a few days later at high tide and continued the trip to Tampa.
 She was christened there on 7 December 1991.
 However, construction problems continued, and that contract also was cancelled, on 15 August 1993, when the ship was 95.3 percent complete.
 Cost overruns had run into the millions of U.S. dollars.